equinor/equinor-trading-plotly-dash-template/README.md

 1. Run `poetry config virtualenvs.in-project true`
 1. Run `poetry install` in both the top level folder AND in the `deploy` folder
 2. Navigate to the `deploy` folder
+4. (Optional) Rename the Pulumi project name in the Pulumi config files (probably have to do that for the config prefix too)
-3. Generate a personal access token in Github.
+4. Generate a personal access token in Github.
 Select the `workflow` scope when generating the Github token
-4. Set the access token, when requested for stack name write `dev`:
+5. Set the access token, when requested for stack name write `dev`:
     ```
     pulumi config set github:token XXXXXXXXXXXXXX --secret
     ```